CZ-NIC/knot/doc/reference.rst

 *Default:* not set

-.. _remote_cert-pin:
+.. _remote_cert-key:

-cert-pin
+cert-key
 --------

-An ordered list of remote certificate PINs.
+An ordered list of remote certificate public key PINs.
 If the list is non-empty, communication with the remote is possible only via QUIC protocol and a peer certificate is required.
-The peer certificate must match one of the specified PINs.
+The peer certificate key must match one of the specified PINs.

-A PIN is a unique identifier that represent the public key of the peer certificate.
+A PIN is a unique identifier that represents the public key of the peer certificate.
 It's a base64-encoded SHA-256 hash of the public key.
 This identifier remains the same on a certificate renewal.